YinpengSu-Mcgill/personal-finance-analyzer-excel/README.md

 This project is built for people who want a simple monthly input workflow and an Excel dashboard that summarizes personal spending patterns.

+## What makes this project different

+This workbook is more than a basic expense tracker.
+It combines monthly bookkeeping, spending-category analysis, cash-reserve planning, and optional sales tax reverse estimation in one Excel file.

+A special feature of this template is the optional GST/QST reverse-estimation workflow.
+When expenses are entered as tax-included payments, the workbook can estimate the pre-tax amount, GST, QST, and monthly sales tax total based on configurable tax settings.
+This is useful for understanding how much of monthly spending may come from consumption taxes.

+The sales tax module is designed for personal analysis only.
+It is an estimate, not a replacement for official receipts, accounting records, or tax filings.

 ## Download

 | Version | File |